yukiisen/stress/README.md

 - [ ] Improve error handling for request parsing and response generation.
 - [ ] Add POST/PUT body parsing.
+- [ ] Implement a proper shutdown instead of the default rust behavior.
 - [ ] Add support for HTTPS.
 - [ ] Implement a more efficient routing mechanism (using a trie data structure).
 - [ ] Add benchmarks to measure and improve performance.